OWASP/www-project-developer-guide/draft/08-open-source-software/01-open-source-software.md

             - [GitHub]Dependabot alerts
             - [GitHub]Commit and tag signatures

-    * Monitor Dependencies: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / nugets)
+    * Monitor Dependencies: Binaries / pre-compiled code / packages – where source code sharing is not a part of the license (Examples executables / NuGets)
            - Use dependency graphs
            - Enable repeatable package restores using lock files